darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners/11-appendix/course-links.md

 # Spring Boot 3, Spring 6 and Hibernate for Beginners
 ## Course Links

-Here is a list of links that are mentioned in the course.
+Here is a list of links that I mentioned in the course.
 I also added extra links that you may find useful.

 ### Section 1: Spring Boot 3 Quick Start